thwolter/riskgpt/docs/external_context_enrichment.md

 The `external_context_enrichment` workflow collects recent external information about a project or sector and provides a short summary for workshop preparation.

-**Note**: The workflow relies on live DuckDuckGo searches.
-If network access is restricted the search steps will fail and the response may be empty.
+**Note**: The workflow relies on live searches using the configured search provider (DuckDuckGo, Google Custom Search API, or Wikipedia).
+If network access is restricted or the required API keys are missing, the search steps will fail and the response may be empty.

+## Configuration

+The search provider can be configured using environment variables:

+- `SEARCH_PROVIDER`: The search provider to use.
+Options are `duckduckgo` (default), `google`, or `wikipedia`.
+- `INCLUDE_WIKIPEDIA`: Whether to include Wikipedia results in addition to the primary search provider.
+Set to `true` or `false` (default).
+- `GOOGLE_CSE_ID`: Google Custom Search Engine ID.
+Required when `SEARCH_PROVIDER` is set to `google`.
+- `GOOGLE_API_KEY`: Google API key.
+Required when `SEARCH_PROVIDER` is set to `google`.

 ## Input